ckb-next/ckb-next/README.md

 Linux Installation
 ------------------

+#### Preparation:

-Preparation: ckb requires Qt5, libudev, zlib, gcc, g++, and glibc.
+ckb requires Qt5, libudev, zlib, gcc, g++, and glibc.

 * Ubuntu: `sudo apt-get install build-essential libudev-dev qt5-default zlib1g-dev libappindicator-dev`
 * Arch: `sudo pacman -S base-devel qt5-base zlib`
 * Other distros: Look for `qt5` or `libqt5*-devel`

+Note: If you build your own kernels, ckb requires the uinput flag to be enabled.
+It is located in `Device Drivers -> Input Device Support -> Miscellaneous devices -> User level driver support`.
+If you don't know what this means, you can ignore this.

+#### Installing:

 You can download ckb using the "Download zip" option on the right.
 Extract it and open the ckb-master directory.
 The easiest way to install ckb is to double-click the `quickinstall` script and run it in a Terminal.
 It will attempt to build ckb and then ask if you'd like to install/run the application.
 If the build doesn't succeed, or if you'd like to compile ckb manually, see [`BUILD.md`](https://github.com/ccMSC/ckb/blob/master/BUILD.md) for instructions.

-Note: If you build your own kernels, ckb requires the uinput flag to be enabled.
-It is located in `Device Drivers -> Input Device Support -> Miscellaneous devices -> User level driver support`.
-If you don't know what this means, you can ignore this.

-#### Reinstalling:
+#### Upgrading:

 To install a new version of ckb, or to reinstall the same version, first delete the ckb-master directory and the zip file from your previous download.
 Then download the source code again and re-run `quickinstall`.
 The script will automatically replace the previous installation.
 You may need to reboot afterward.